-The major benefits from OLED type displays comes from the high level of control that can be exerted over each pixel.
+The major benefits of OLED-type displays come from the high level of control that can be exerted over each pixel.
 Pixels can be switched completely off, allowing for deep blacks and a high contrast ratio.
 Great if you want a display capable of playing back HDR content.
-Being able to dim and turn off individual pixels also saves on power.
+Being able to dim and turn off individual pixels also saves on power ever so slightly.
 The lack of other layers on top of the LEDs means that the maximum amount of light reaches the display surface, resulting in brighter images with better viewing angles.

-LCD stands for Liquid Crystal Display, and reproduces colors quite differently to AMOLED.
-Rather than using individual light emitting components, LCD displays rely on a backlight as the sole light source.
-Although multiple backlights can be used across a display to help save on power consumption, but this is more of a requirement in larger TVs.
+LCD stands for Liquid Crystal Display and produces colors quite differently from AMOLED.
+Rather than using individual light-emitting components, LCD displays rely on a backlight as the sole light source.
+Although multiple backlights can be used across a display for local dimming and to help save on power consumption, this is more of a requirement in larger displays.

-All combined, this allows a LCD display to control the amount of RGB light reaching the surface by culling a backlight, rather than producing colored light in each pixel.
-Just like AMOLED, LCD displays can either be active or passive matrix devices, and you’ll often see active TFT LCD displays in mobile phones.
+All combined, this allows an LCD display to control the amount of RGB light reaching the surface by culling a backlight, rather than producing colored light in each pixel.
+Just like AMOLED, LCD displays can either be active or passive matrix devices, but most smartphones are active these days.

-As we mentioned before, the lack of a backlight and filtering layers also weighs quite heavily in favour of OLED over LCD.
+As we mentioned before, the lack of a backlight and filtering layers weighs in favor of OLED over LCD.
 LCD displays often suffer from light bleed and a lower contrast ratio as the backlight doesn’t switch off even when pixels are supposed to be black, while OLED can simply switch off its pixels.
 LCD’s filtering layer also inherently blocks some light and the additional depth means that viewing angles are also reduced compared to OLED.

 One downside of AMOLED is that different LEDs have different life spans, meaning that the individual RBG light components eventually degrade at slightly different rates.
-As well as the dreaded but relatively rare burn-in phenomenon, OLED display color balance can drift very slightly over time, while LED’s single backlight means that color balance remains more consistent.
+As well as the dreaded but relatively rare screen burn-in phenomenon, OLED display color balance can drift very slightly over time, while LED’s single backlight means that color balance remains more consistent across the display.

 Picking a winner

 There are some pros and cons to both technologies and some reasonable user preferences between the different color and contrast profiles.
 Although the prevalence of multiple display modes available in modern smartphones makes this somewhat less of an issue these days.
 However, the falling production costs and additional benefits of OLED displays have made them a more popular choice than ever across a wide range of price segments.
 OLED dominates the high-end smartphone and TV spaces owing to its wider color gamut and superior contrast ratio, while still supporting decent refresh rates.
 Not to mention its flexible characteristics for brand-new mobile form factors.

-Major display manufacturers, such as LG Display, are betting big on OLED technology for the future, making major investments into additional production facilities.
+Major display manufacturers, such as LG Display and Samsung Display, are betting big on OLED technology for the future, making major investments in additional production facilities.
 Particularly when it comes to its use in flexible display technology.
-The AMOLED panel market is expected to be worth close to $30 billion in 2022, more than double its value today.
-Not to mention the as yet untapped market potential in flexible displays.
+The AMOLED panel market is expected to be worth over $100 billion by 2028, almost 10x its value in 2017 when this article was first published.